 The valuation process is managed by a team in the Group's finance department which performs the valuations of non-property assets required for financial reporting purposes (including Level 3 fair values).
-The valuation team report to the Group's Chief Financial Officer (CFO) and the Audit and Risk Committee.
-Discussions on valuation processes and outcomes are held between the valuation team, CFO and the Audit and Risk Committee every six (6) months.
+The Valuation Team then report to the Group's Chief Financial Officer (CFO) and the Audit and Risk Committee.
+Discussions on valuation processes and outcomes are held between the Valuation Team, CFO and the Audit and Risk Committee every six (6) months.

-AASB 134.16A(j) AASB 7.25

-19.4 Fair values of other financial assets and financial liabilities

-The Group also has number of financial instruments which are not measured at fair value in the Statement of Financial Position.
-These had the following fair values as at 31 December 2014:
+AASB 134.16A(j) AASB 7.25 19.4 Fair values of other financial assets and financial liabilities The Group also has number of financial instruments which are not measured at fair value in the statement of financial position.
+These had the following fair values as at 31 December 2015:

-Fair Value \$'000 Carrying Amount \$'000
+Fair value \$'000 Carrying amount \$'000

-Non-current borrowings \$ 000 \$ 000
+Non-current borrowings

 Other bank borrowings 4,400 4,565

 Non-convertible bond 2,200 2,253

 Subordinated shareholder loan 4,975 5,000

 11,575 11,818

 Non-current trade and other payables

 Finance lease liabilities 4,208 4,096

 4,208 4,096